 First and foremost all DC Fray leagues are 50% Social and 50% Sport.
 We do have officials; however, we expect individuals to respect the league’s culture of fair and fun play.
 Foul language and rough play will not be tolerated and individuals who cannot adhere to our standards of fair play and sportsmanship may be asked to leave the league.
 DC Fray wants everyone to have a fun and be social while enjoying a great sport.
 DC Fray will do whatever they can to make sure all players are having fun.

-Co-Ed Volleyball is made up of two (2) teams of six (6) players each, with three (3) men and three (3) women on the court for each team
+Co-Ed Volleyball is made up of two (2) teams of six (6) players each, with at least three (3) men and at least two (2) women on the court for each team

 Exception for Competitive nights where teams will have four (4) players on the court